About us

 Our board

 Stichting Makara is governed by an independent, voluntary board.
-Board members receive no compensation.
+Board members serve without compensation.

 Arnoud Schouten — Chair